 Year P-6 classes are formed before the end of the school year, for the next year.
-These are tentative only and may change in the new year.
-Parents/carers are given an opportunity in Term 4 to complete a form outlining their child's special needs they would like considered, during the last week of the school year.
+These are tentative only and may change in the New Year.
+Parents/carers are given an opportunity in Term 4 to provide information outlining their child's special needs they would like considered, for placement the following year.
 These will be considered, but are not guaranteed to be fulfilled.
 Classes are of mixed ability and are formed after careful consideration of: